fkarg/fkarg.github.io/staged/rat-meetup.md

 Still, this is something to watch out for, as new attendees might feel uncomfortable if they don't have CS knowledge and technical discussions occur frequently.

-If you have experience with similar situations, we would like to know more about them.
+If you have experience with similar situations or have some tips for how to foster diversity, we would like to know more about them.
 Feel free to share them in a comment below.

 ### Moderation
 Moderation is not really needed when it's only three or four people, but larger groups need a moderate amount of moderation to stay at least somewhat on topic and schedule.